tripal/tripal/README.md

 3. Enable Tripal in your site using the Administration Toolbar > Extend
 4. Use drush to rebuild the cache (`drush cache-rebuild`) so Tripal menu items appear correctly.

-# Development Testing

-See the [Drupal "Running PHPUnit tests" guide](https://www.drupal.org/node/2116263) for instructions on running tests on your local environment.
-In order to ensure our Tripal functional testing is fully bootstrapped, tests should be run from Drupal core.
+## Quick Start (development only)

 If you do not yet have a Drupal 8 Tripal 4 development site, these are my steps to set one up.
+This assumes you already have a local Apache-PostgreSQL-PHP server set-up with `~/Sites` being your web-accessible directory.

 ```
 composer create-project drupal-composer/drupal-project:8.x-dev tripal4 --stability dev --no-interaction